huit/puppet-ipa/README.md

 Defaults to '[]'.

+####`extcaopt`

+Controls the option to configure an external CA.

+Defaults to 'false'

+####`extcertpath`

+Defines a file path to the external certificate file.
+Somewhere under /root is recommended.

+Defaults to 'undef'

+####`extcert`

+The X.509 certificate in base64 encoded format.

+Defaults to 'undef'

+####`extcapath`

+Defines a file path to the external CA certificate file.
+Somewhere under /root is recommended.

+Defaults ro 'undef'

+####`extca`

+The X.509 CA certificate in base64 encoded format.

+Defaults to 'undef'

+####`dirsrv_pkcs12`

+PKCS#12 file containing the Directory Server SSL Certificate, also corresponds to the Puppet fileserver path under fileserverconfig for $confdir/files/ipa

+Defaults to 'undef'

+####`http_pkcs12`

+The PKCS#12 file containing the Apache Server SSL Certificate, also corresponds to the Puppet fileserver path under fileserverconfig for $confdir/files/ipa

+Defaults to 'undef'

+####`dirsrv_pin`

+The password of the Directory Server PKCS#12 file.

+Defaults to 'undef'

+####`http_pin`

+The password of the Apache Server PKCS#12 file.

+Defaults to 'undef'

+####`subject`

+The certificate subject base.

+Defaults to 'undef'

+####`selfsign`

+Configure a self-signed CA instance for issuing server certificates instead of using dogtag for certificates.

+Defaults to 'false'

 ####`loadbalance`

 Controls the option to include any additional hostnames to be used in a load balanced IPA client configuration.